BBC rebukes 'Top Gear' presenter Clarkson over racist language

 The version did not appear on the show and it was not clear how the Mirror newspaper, which first published the story, got a copy of the take.

-The revelation prompted calls for Clarkson to resign or be sacked by the BBC, which is publicly funded by an annual license fee of 145.50 pounds ($250) that must be paid by all UK households with a television.
+The revelation prompted calls for Clarkson to resign or be sacked by the BBC, which is publicly funded by an annual licence fee of 145.50 pounds that must be paid by all UK households with a television.

 "I don't think the taxpayer should be subjected to people like Jeremy Clarkson who uses and insults people by his comments.
 It is time for him to go," opposition Labour MP Jim Sheridan from parliament's Culture, Media and Sports Committee said on Friday.